 Autopsies at The University of Vermont Medical Center

 When a hospital autopsy is requested, it is because either the health care team or the family feels it is important.
 Autopsy is a sensitive issue and we encourage open discussion with the physician involved in the decedent’s care or an autopsy pathologist to answer any questions not addressed here.
 Pathologists of the UVM Medical Center Autopsy Service can be reached at (802) 847-3570 or through the Anatomic Pathology office at (802) 847-3566.
-For urgent matters, the pathology resident on call can be reached evenings and weekends at 802-847-9585.
+For urgent matters, call PAS at 802-847-2700 and ask for the pathology resident on call.
 For non-urgent questions, please leave a message with your contact information at 802-847-3570 and your call will be returned the following week day morning.

 The word "autopsy" comes from the Greek, and means "seeing for oneself."
 Often what the autopsy reveals has not been seen by medical tests or surgery.